janisdd/vscode-edit-csv/README.md

 - Plugin Version **0.0.11** had an issue with loading and saving files with more than \~1 MB
 	- saved files were corrupted (content of the first \~1MB was repeated after the first \~1MB until the file size was reached)

+## Retain Quote Information Rules

+during parsing information about the quotes are stored

+- quote information is only stored for columns
+- only the first non-comment, not empty row (no fields) is used to gather quote information
+- if the first row has less cells than other rows
+	- then missing entries are filled with `csv-edit.newColumnQuoteInformationIsQuoted` (default is not quoted)
+- manually added columns will get `csv-edit.newColumnQuoteInformationIsQuoted` quote information
+- moving columns will also "move" the quote information
+	- e.g. column 3 was quoted and is now column 1 then column 1 is quoted after moving

+Implications of this

+- columns with mixed cells (quoted and not quoted fields) will get homogeneously quoted

+This can be turned off by setting `csv-edit.retainQuoteInformation` to `false` In this case all unnecessary quotes are removed

 ## How this extension works

+*essentially it's just import csv and export csv*

 When you click on `edit csv file`